-Description of studies
+Description of Studies

 One phase III study (REJOICE, N = 574) was submitted to support the clinical benefit of estradiol vaginal inserts.
-The trial enrolled postmenopausal women with moderate to severe symptoms of vaginal pain associated with sexual activity.
+The trial enrolled women who were postmenopausal and have moderate-to-severe symptoms of vaginal pain associated with sexual activity.

-The REJOICE study was a double-blind, placebo-controlled RCT that assessed the efficacy and safety of estradiol vaginal insert for the treatment of postmenopausal moderate to severe dyspareunia.
+The REJOICE study was a double-blind, placebo-controlled randomized controlled trial that assessed the efficacy and safety of the estradiol vaginal insert for the treatment of postmenopausal moderate-to-severe dyspareunia.
 Eligible patients were randomized to receive estradiol vaginal insert 4 mcg, 10 mcg, or 25 mcg, or placebo for 12 weeks.
 The results for the estradiol vaginal insert 25 mcg group are not reported in this report because this dose is not approved for use.
-The co-primary efficacy endpoints were 1) change from baseline to Week 12 in percent change in superficial cells compared to placebo, 2) change from baseline to Week 12 in percent change in parabasal cells compared to placebo, 3) change from baseline to Week 12 in percent change in pH compared to placebo, and 4) change from baseline to Week 12 on the severity of the most bothersome symptoms (MBS) of dyspareunia (vaginal pain associated with sexual activity) associated with VVA (using the VVA Symptoms Self-Assessment Questionnaire) compared to placebo.
-The average age of the women participating in REJOICE was 59-60 years.
-The majority of the women were White (86-88%).
-Gynecological history was similar across treatment groups, except that more patients in the estradiol 4 mcg or 10 mcg groups had prior hysterectomy (46-47% with estradiol vs. 39% with placebo), bilateral oophorectomy (26-27% vs. 21%) and surgical menopause (39-40% vs. 34%).
+The co-primary efficacy end points were 1) change from baseline to week 12 in percent change in superficial cells compared to placebo; 2) change from baseline to week 12 in percent change in parabasal cells compared to placebo; 3) change from baseline to week 12 in percent change in pH compared to placebo; and 4) change from baseline to week 12 on the severity of the MBS of dyspareunia (vaginal pain associated with sexual activity) associated with VVA (using the VVA Symptoms Self-Assessment Questionnaire) compared to placebo.
+The average age of the women participating in the REJOICE study was 59 to 60 years old.
+The majority of the women were White (86% to 88%).
+Gynecological history was similar across treatment groups, except that more patients in the estradiol 4 mcg or 10 mcg groups had prior hysterectomy (46% to 47% with estradiol versus 39% with placebo), bilateral oophorectomy (26% to 27% versus 21%) and surgical menopause (39% to 40% versus 34%).
 The mean time since menopause was 13.9 to 14.2 years and prior hormone replacement therapy was used in 17.6% to 19.3% of women.
-Baseline assessments of parabasal cells, superficial cells, vaginal pH and severity of MBS of dyspareunia were similar across treatment groups.
-For study participation, patients needed to identify that their MBS was moderate to severe dyspareunia.
+Baseline assessments of parabasal cells, superficial cells, vaginal pH, and severity of MBS of dyspareunia were similar across treatment groups.
+For study participation, patients needed to identify that their MBS was moderate-to-severe dyspareunia.
 The mean baseline severity score for dyspareunia across treatment groups was 2.6 to 2.7.